 - A visiting nurse to administer medications and monitor health

-Disability Income Insurance
+- Disability Income Insurance

-If you're under age 65 and your earnings are lost or reduced because of certain disabilities, you may be eligible for Supplemental Security Income (SSI).
+If you're under 65 and your earnings are lost or reduced because of a disability, you may be eligible for Supplemental Security Income (SSI).
 SSI generally makes monthly payments to people who are aged, disabled or blind and who have limited income and resources.

-You may be eligible for SSI even if you have never worked.
-To determine your eligibility, contact your local Social Security office or the Security Administration www.ssa.gov.
+Medicare and Medicaid are two primary sources of federal medical assistance for people with disabilities.
+Medicare provides health coverage to individuals over 65 and people under age 65 who have been eligible to receive Social Security disability benefits for 24 months or who have severe kidney disease.
 Medicaid is a joint federal and state program that provides health services to people with low incomes.
-The eligibility requirements vary by state.
-Generally, you may be eligible for Medicaid if you are receiving welfare benefits or SSI or are blind or disabled.
+You may be eligible for Medicaid if you are receiving welfare benefits or SSI or are blind or disabled.

 Americans with Disabilities Act (ADA)